-William Perry Pendley, an outspoken advocate for selling off our public lands, takes the reigns at the Bureau of Land Management
+William Perry Pendley, an outspoken advocate for selling off our public lands, takes the reins at the Bureau of Land Management

 It was once unthinkable that an outspoken advocate for selling off our public lands would someday become the chief of the largest public land management agency in the country.

-Sadly, the unthinkable became reality last week with the appointment of William Perry Pendley as acting director of the Bureau of Land Management despite his advocacy for selling off all national public lands across the West, lands which are now under his purview.
+Sadly, the unthinkable became reality last week with the appointment of William Perry Pendley as acting director of the Bureau of Land Management despite his advocacy for selling off all national public lands across the West, lands he now oversees.

 Pendley is former president of the Mountain States Legal Foundation, a property rights group that regularly sues the Department of the Interior, which encompasses the BLM, on behalf of extractive industry companies.
 He, in fact, served as the former lead counsel of Solenex, the Louisiana oil company that is suing the federal government for the right to drill in the Badger-Two Medicine.

 As acting director of the BLM, Pendley will now oversee the management of approximately 8 million acres of public land in Montana, including the Upper Missouri River Breaks National Monument, the Centennial Mountains, Bear Trap Canyon, Terry Badlands and other renowned areas throughout the state.
 The BLM also administers mineral leasing on all federally managed public lands in Montana, including Forest Service lands.